Summary

 - Where to get help

-Rotavirus is a common cause of viral gastroenteritis for Australian babies and preschool children.
-Most children have had at least one infection by the age of three.
+Rotavirus is a common cause of viral gastroenteritis for Australian babies and preschool children, but can affect people of all ages.

 Rotavirus immunisation is available free of charge to all Victorian babies.
-See your GP or local government immunisation service provider for more information.
+See your GP or local council immunisation service provider for more information.

 Symptoms of rotavirus